ucsb-cs184-f24/team08-StudyMeets/docs/MANUAL.md

 ## Installation  ##
+1. Clone the repository: `git clone https://github.com/ucsb-cs184-f24/team08-StudyMeets.git`
+2. Navigate to the StudyMeets directory: `cd StudyMeets`
+3. Install dependencies: `npm i`, `npm install`
+4. Start the Expo project: `npx expo start`
+5. A QR code should pop up in the console; scan it with a mobile device and the application should start up.
+Alternatively, connect a device via USB or start up a mobile device emulator for the application.

+In the future, .apk, .ipa files will be provided for users to directly install the app.

 ## User Authentication  ##
 ### Create Account ###
+If the user does not have an account yet, he needs to register an account, enter the email address, username, and password to register the account.
+After registration, the corresponding email address will receive a verification email.
+Click the verification email, then log in and you can enter the App.
 <img src="https://github.com/user-attachments/assets/d3f6fa31-8683-4b6c-a87c-6c04c089692e" alt="Create Account" width="500"/>

 ### Sign In ###
+If the user already has an account, he can directly enter the email address and password to enter the App.
 <img src="https://github.com/user-attachments/assets/57020f7e-d918-4d6a-8a6d-5da31fe2ee71" alt="Sign In" width="500"/>

 ## Functions  ##